Today's Best Tech Deals

-Mac mini with Lion Server ideal for SOHO and SMB
+Apple Mac mini with Lion Server (Mid 2011)

 The Mac mini server is not a big enterprise server.
 It’s targeted at the small office/home office (SOHO) market and small and medium businesses (SMB).
 As such, it does not have redundant power supplies, hot-swappable components, and other features found in enterprise servers.
 (Then again, for the same price as Apple’s discontinued Xserve enterprise server with the proper specifications, you can buy several Mac mini servers to get redundancy.
 Apple does offer a Mac Pro with Lion Server if you want the heavy-duty hardware.)

 Apple upgraded the Mac mini server’s processor to an 2GHz Intel quad-core Core i7, which is a major upgrade in CPU power from the 2.66GHz Intel Core 2 Duo in the 2010 model.
 Apple also increased the overall memory bandwidth; the Mac mini server uses 1333MHz DDR3 RAM, an improvement on the 1066MHz DDR3 RAM in the 2010 model.
 The new processor and faster system bus add up to a box that can handle rather serious data-transfer speeds when configured properly.

 I tested the $999 standard configuration model of the Mac mini server with 4GB of RAM and a pair of 7200-rpm 500GB hard drives.
 Let’s compare this unit to a build-to-order (BTO) 2011 Mac mini with Lion Server equipped with 8GB of RAM and a pair of 256GB solid-state drives (SSDs) for $2199.
 In my limited testing, I performed file transfers of a 2.4GB disk image over a gigabit ethernet network, using a 17-inch 2.2GHz Core i7 MacBook Pro with a 5400-rpm hard drive.